Morpheus1308/Arkham/README.md

 You can log in as alchemist with "a@a.a" and "aaa", as Medical Staff with "m@m.m" and "mmm", as Guard with "g@g.g" and "ggg" and as a patient with "p@p.p" and "ppp" as password.

 Have fun.

+#Note

+This code has been build with Qt 5.5 on Linux.
+You may experience trouble with the qml ui.
+In that case, just disable it in the root .pro file.